muun/recovery/README.md

 If you attempt to open the file directly, MacOS will block you from using it.

+#### Security Warnings

+MacOS may prevent you from running the downloaded tool, depending on the active security settings.
+If it does, head to System Preferences, then Security and Privacy, and give permission for the tool to run at the bottom of the General tab.

 ### Linux

 Download the file to a known location (say `Downloads` in your Home directory), then open a terminal